 Drama and Theatre

-A level drama is an excellent preparation for higher education courses, particularly because it develops a range of important transferable skills including creative thinking, teamwork, leadership, analysis and evaluation.
+A level drama is an excellent preparation for higher education courses, particularly because it develops a range of important transferable skills including creative thinking, empathy, teamwork, communication, negotiation, leadership, analysis and evaluation.
 The course has enjoyable and varied approaches to study including a strong practical element which allows students to work with excellent facilities and resources.

 You would enjoy this course if you: